 You may repeat this exercise several times, if you wish.
 It is often excellent to help adjust the vertebra in the neck.

-B. The twist.
-Begin with the basic position, with your head centered over your body and legs straight down and together.
-Now, while looking at the ceiling, move your head about one or two inches to the left.
+2. The neck twist.
+Begin with the same position as in the exercise above - lying on your back with legs straight down and together.
+While looking at the ceiling, move your head about one or two inches to the left.
 Then slowly twist your neck and head to the right, as far as you can comfortably go.
 Do not move the left shoulder at all, and if needed, slide your head so that you simply twist your neck all the way to the right.

 It helps to look all the way to the right with your eyes, and let your head follow your eyes around.
 Ideally, you should be able to twist your neck slowly and gently 180 degrees so that your mouth and nose are facing directly into the bed.
 However, never force it, and do not worry if you cannot turn your head this far.
 Do what is comfortable, and nothing more, or you can hurt yourself.
 Again, do not be surprised if you hear a click or a pop as you turn your head gently.